 Each one of these diverse and beautiful Greek islands has its own rich culture.
 Learn to windsurf at Vassiliki’s internationally-renowned windsurfing school in Lefkada.
 On Paxis, glorious beaches offer pure relaxation - head to Antipaxos to sample some of the island’s famous locally-grown wine as you bask in the sun.
 In Corfu Town, feel the Franco-Italian influence as you wander through Parisian-style arcades and Venetian alleyways.

-Delightfully temperate weather awaits in the Ionian Islands on a sailing yacht charter - Mediterranean climates are cooled down by the Meltemi winds, meaning you’ll be unlikely to experience the 40°C/104°F heatwaves of mainland Greece, even in the hottest months of July and August.
+Delightfully temperate weather awaits in the Ionian Islands on a Mediterranean sailing charter - temperatures are cooled down by the Meltemi winds, meaning you’ll be unlikely to experience the 40°C/104°F heatwaves of mainland Greece, even in the hottest months of July and August.

 The Dodecanese Islands encapsulate both hidden gems and larger, ever-popular resorts.
 In cosmopolitan Kos, sit under the very tree where Hippocrates taught his students and explore the island’s extensive medieval and ancient architecture.
 In unspoilt Nisyros, still an active volcanic centre, stroll around the island’s capital and take in the colourful houses built from volcanic materials.
 So many of these glorious sailing hotspots offer a blissful beach holiday experience and Pserimos is particularly lovely, with its heavenly golden-sand bays.

-The best and most lively time to visit the Dodecanese is in July and August, where a full nightlife calendar will provide more than enough to keep you entertained.
+The best and most lively time to visit the Dodecanese is in July and August, where a full nightlife calendar will provide more than enough to keep you entertained on your Mediterranean sailing charter.

 Our sailing charters in the Dodecanese cruise around the island group, generally starting in Rhodes.